-Where a class, group or small number of pupils need to self-isolate, or there are local restrictions requiring pupils to remain at home, the DfE expects schools to be able to immediately offer access to remote education.
+Where a class, group or small number of pupils need to self-isolate, or there are local restrictions requiring pupils to remain at home, the DfE expects schools to be able to immediately offer access to remote education and we have a remote learning policy which will be implemented.
 Keeping pupils and teachers safe during remote education is essential.
 It is especially important for parents and carers to be aware of what their children are being asked to do, including: